-A video game maker like EASports only needs a few testers as full-time employees during development of the game.
-However right before the game launches, the company needs to make sure that the entire game works flawlessly.
+For example - A video game maker needs to test its game to find bugs before releasing it to the market.
+While the game is being developed the company only needs a few testers since they only test a few new things developed each day, so it employs a few testers as full-time employees as they are needed on an ongoing basis.
+However right before the game launches, the company needs to make sure that the entire game (instead of individual features) works flawlessly.
 This requires a lot of extra manpower for a short period of time.
 Thus, the company hires these extra testers as contractors for a few weeks or months to augment their full-time test team.

 There is a lot of debate in the US and abroad about whether contract jobs are good or bad.
 Companies claim contract workers are required as businesses have changing demands and need flexibiliy to hire and let go workers quickly.
 Opponents claim it is a way for companies to avoid paying benefits and job stability to its workers.